-Beginning at 1st level, while wielding a rod, staff, or wand, you gain an implement bonus to all to-hit rolls you make when casting a spell or activating a spell-like ability.
+Beginning at 1st level, while wielding a rod, staff, or wand, or any weapon with the Implement quality, you gain an implement bonus to all to-hit rolls you make when casting a spell or activating a spell-like ability.
 This bonus applies to melee touch attacks, ranged touch attacks, standard melee attacks, or standard ranged attacks.
 Divine casters may also use their holy symbol as an implement.

 The implement bonus is equal to +1 at 1st level, and increases by an additional +1 per 4 class levels, dropping fractions, to a maximum of +9 at level 33 (i.e. +2 at 5th, +3 at 9th, +4 at 13th, +5 at 17th, +6 at 21st, +7 at 25th, +8 at 29th, and +9 at 33rd).
 Note that, if you multi-class into another class that also gets this bonus, the class levels stack for purposes of calculating this bonus.